ccweerasinghe1994/jobber/README.md

 - Migration names should be descriptive and use lowercase with underscores
 - Always generate types after schema changes to keep TypeScript definitions up to date
 - Use `--no-interactive` flag with generators for automation in scripts
+- GraphQL playground will be available at `/graphql` endpoint in development mode